 - Underwear (you can wash and dry at night, so don’t over-pack)

-- Waterproof raincoat if traveling during wet season
+- Waterproof raincoat if traveling during the wet season

 - Hat (preferably with chin strap)